wisam450/FBW3-Lessons/npm/webpack-app/readme.md

 8- we create webpack.config.js in the project folder

-9- we add the module rules and the plugens to webpack.config.js
+9- we add the module rules and the plugins to webpack.config.js

 10- we create index.html in src folder